makersacademy/news-summary-challenge/README.md

 ### Instructions

-Clone the app, install the packages & run the server:
+- Clone the app & install the packages:

 ```
 $ git clone https://github.com/Danielandro/news-summary-challenge.git
 $ cd news-summary-challenge
 $ npm install
-$ npm start
 ```

+- Register for an API key from [News API](https://newsapi.org/).

+- You must create this file: `./apiKeys.js` and add the key with this format:
+   `const newsApiKey = 'YOUR-NEWS-API-KEY';`

+- Run the server `npm start`

+- Open the app at `http://localhost:8080/`

 #### Run tests